Dalit Panthers: Ideology

+Martyrdom and Dissolution

+In 1974, the Worli riots erupted following an event featuring Dhasal and Dhale as speakers.
+Police repression and attacks by Shiv Sainiks led to the first Dalit Panther martyrs, Bhagwat Jadhav and Ramesh Deorukhkar's death.
+The movement faced internal challenges during the Emergency when Dhasal expressed support for Indira Gandhi, leading to a crisis within the Panthers.

+After the 1976 Nagpur conference, Raja Dhale and J V Pawar departed to form the 'Mass Movement,' marking the second stage of the Panthers.

+Post-1976, a new generation of leaders, including Arun Kamble and Ramdas Athawale, took charge, renaming the movement the 'Bharatiya Dalit Panthers.'
+They played a crucial role in expanding the Panthers' influence to every village, supporting movements like Naamantar for renaming Marathwada University after Ambedkar.

+In 1988, Athawale became a minister, and the Panthers were officially dissolved.
+Subsequent attempts to form a united Republican Party were short-lived.

 Legacy

 The Dalit Panthers prompted a debate on what should be the ideological focus of the struggle of the down-trodden of Indian society: Buddhism or Marxism and caste or class.

 Although their political impact is source of controversy, the Dalit Panthers' impact in the literary and cultural area is more clear.
-They led a renaissance in Marathi literature and art, and created a new literature of protest that expanded the frontiers of traditional Marathi works.
+They led a renaissance in Marathi literature and art, and created a new Dalit literature of protest that expanded the frontiers of traditional Marathi works.
 Their works introduced a multi-caste perspective that seek to depict the fears and hopes of all Indian exploited segments, conceiving the idea of an Indian "proletariat".
-Opposing what was perceived as "bourgeios" literature, the Panthers used the patois of the Dalit suburban people to represent those who lived in the ghetto.
+Opposing what was perceived as "bourgeois" literature, the Panthers used the patois of the Dalit suburban people to represent those who lived in the ghetto.
 Ultimately, literary critics recognised their innovative and independent style of expressing the hitherto mute masses.

 The Black Panther Party acknowledged and supported the Dalit Panthers through the Black Panther newspaper, which circulated worldwide on a weekly basis from 1967 to 1980.

 Pawar commented that no organisation fully continued their legacy or replaced the Dalit Panthers' spot as a radical group.
 He said, "I cannot think of anyone who could replace us, as many end up compromising on their idealism in quest for power in politics.
 But, the movement for a new radicalism is waiting to be born".